Marjoni-fj/IDATT2003_oving3/README.md

    mvn clean compile

 5. **Run the Application:**
+   ### v2.0.0
+   You can now run the UI client to execute a series of text transformations on an example input.
+The main class App initializes the client and runs a sample pipeline of commands.
    Start the program by running the main class:
     ```bash
    mvn exec:java

+   Expected behavior:
+   The program prints the original input, then applies a series of commands (replace, wrap, capitalize, etc.) in order, and prints the final transformed text.
 ---
 ## How to run the tests 🧪
 This project uses JUnit 5 for unit testing.